- BBC News: “Primate Fossil ‘Not an Ancestor’”

-We originally covered the news in Ida (Darwinius masillae): the Missing Link at Last?, writing “Nothing about this fossil suggests it is anything other than an extinct, lemur-like creature.”
-That comment was summarily repeated by worldwide news organizations as representing the creationist view.
+We originally covered the news earlier this year, writing “Nothing about this fossil suggests it is anything other than an extinct, lemur-like creature.”2 That comment was summarily repeated by worldwide news organizations as representing the creationist view.

 It wasn’t only creationists who disagreed with the “missing link” interpretation of Ida, however.
-In the article Ida (Darwinius masillae): the Real Story of this “Scientific Breakthrough”, we quoted a slew of evolutionist scientists who felt that the Ida research was not necessarily inaccurate, but also may have been exaggerated because of financial motivations.
-The Associated Press reports, “A publicity blitz called [Ida] ‘the link’ that would reveal the earliest evolutionary roots of monkeys, apes and humans.
-Experts protested that Ida wasn’t even a close relative.”
+In our earlier article, we quoted a slew of evolutionist scientists who felt that the Ida research was not necessarily inaccurate, but also may have been exaggerated because of financial motivations.3 The Associated Press reports, “A publicity blitz called [Ida] ‘the link’ that would reveal the earliest evolutionary roots of monkeys, apes and humans.
+Experts protested that Ida wasn’t even a close relative.”4

 Of particular concern was that the “human ancestor” claims about Ida (which the media heavily hyped) had been cut from the peer-reviewed paper on the fossil.
 Further, it appeared the researchers had a vested interest in claiming Ida was significant, as they were trying to sell a book and promote a television documentary on the fossil.
 (Critics alleged that the team needed to earn a return on the fossil, which had been purchased at a high price).

-Now, four scientists at U.S. universities have formalized some of the attacks on Ida’s missing link status (“Convergent Evolution of Anthropoid-Like Adaptations in Eocene Adapiform Primates”).
-The team, although evolutionists, agrees with our conclusion that Ida “belonged to a group more closely linked to lemurs than to monkeys, apes, or us,” BBC News reports.
+Now, four scientists at U.S. universities have formalized some of the attacks on Ida’s missing link status.5 The team, although evolutionists, agrees with our conclusion that Ida “belonged to a group more closely linked to lemurs than to monkeys, apes, or us,” BBC News reports.6

 The letter focuses on the description and analysis of a fossil called Afradapis longicristatus, which, the team argues, is closely related to Ida.
 Together, A. longicristatus and Ida (formally called Darwinius masillae) compose an extinct group of primates related to lemurs and lorises.